Geometric Constraints in Deep Learning Frameworks: A Survey: Learning Geometric Representations

-While Zhao et al. \cite{zhao2019geometry} apply $\mathcal{L}_{feature_{cycle}}$ at RGB image level, Xu et al. \cite{xu2022semi} use feature and style reconstruction loss in semi-supervised MVS framework.
+While Zhao et al. \cite{zhao2019geometry} apply $\mathcal{L}_{feature_{cycle}}$ at the RGB image level, Xu et al. \cite{xu2022semi} use feature and style reconstruction loss in a semi-supervised MVS framework.
 They use a geometry-preserving module to generate geometry and style-conforming RGB images using a labeled real image.
-They employ a geometry geometry-preserving module to generate unlabeled RGB images which are later used as input to estimate depth maps.
-The geometry-preserving module includes a spatial propagation network (SPN) with two branches - propagation network and guidance network.
+They employ a geometry-preserving module to generate unlabeled RGB images which are later used as input to estimate depth maps.
+The geometry-preserving module includes a spatial propagation network (SPN) with two branches, propagation network, and guidance network.
 The labeled image $(I_l)$ is used as input to the guidance network to generate an alternate view RGB image $(I_g)$.
-This RGB image is used as input to the depth estimation pipeline to generate a corresponding depth map $D_g$. $D_g$ is then warped to the original view ($\hat{D}_g$) to compare with the ground truth depth map $D_l$.
-Eq. \ref{eq:feature-style-labeled} shows the formulation of the loss function used in \cite{xu2022semi}.
-With this setup, they use labeled images to generate geometrically conforming alternate view unlabeled images and use them in the depth estimation pipeline without having to create new labeled data.
+This RGB image is used as input to the depth estimation pipeline to generate a corresponding depth map $D_g$, which is then warped to the original view ($\hat{D}_g$) to compare with the ground truth depth map $D_l$.
+The loss function is $\mathcal{L}_{feature_{style}} = || D_l - \hat{D}_g ||^2_2$ \cite{xu2022semi}.
+With this setup, they use labeled images to generate geometrically conforming alternate view unlabeled images, and use them in the depth estimation pipeline without having to create new labeled data.